Are you in love with hot beverages but are worried about the cost of boiling water in your kettle?

 How Long It Takes to Boil Your Kettle

-For my fellow kettle nerds out there, let me walk you through the exact calculations I used in the tool above.
-If you’re as curious as me, you’ll love this detailed explanation, but if you’re not, you may want to skip this part altogether and move to the next section instead!
+My fellow kettle nerds out there have probably been wondering precisely how long it takes to boil a kettle.
+Let me walk you through the calculations I used in the abovementioned tool.
+If you’re as curious as me, you’ll love the detailed explanation, but if you’re not, you’ll want to skip the following part and move to the next section instead!

 Working Out the Energy Needed